 Accurately predicting what your monthly mortgage payments could look like is easier said than done.
 That’s because there are so many personal factors that go into how your loan is structured, including your credit score, the value of your new home and the ratio of your down payment versus the remaining balance.

-As a way to standardize these projections and provide an example, below it’s been assumed that the overall value of the home is $218,750.
-That would make your down payment $43,750 and your mortgage $175,000.
+As a way to standardize these projections and provide an example, below it’s been assumed that the overall value of the home for the conforming mortgages is $250,000.
+That would make your down payment $50,000 and your mortgage $200,000.
+For the jumbo loan, the home value is $750,000 with a down payment of $150,000.
 Here’s a detailed analysis of four of SunTrust's most popular loans:

 |Mortgage||Interest Rate||Loan Size||Your Payments|